RECYCLE RUN: BOAT SHRINK WRAP RECYCLING PROGRAM

-Shrink film is often used to insulate and protect boats for winter storage.
+Shrink wrap is often used to insulate and protect boats for winter storage.
 As a Great Lakes state, Michigan has one of the most prosperous boating industries, with hundreds of marinas along Lake Michigan and Lake Huron.
 Huge quantities of waste film are being produced in Michigan every day.
+Luckily, there's an alternative!

-Film plastics are not biodegradable and contribute significant mass to our landfills.
-With over 170 tons of shrink wrap already recycled, this program benefits boaters and helps maintain the beauty and cleanliness of our state!
+With over 220 tons of shrink wrap recycled, Recycle Run benefits boaters and helps maintain the beauty and cleanliness of our state.

 • Protects the Great Lakes by keeping them clean and waste-free.